-In the model, transmission occurred either vertically or horizontally by ingestion of Map.
-Vertical transmission resulted in the birth of transiently infected calves, with a probability λ of 0.149 for latently and subclinically infected cattle, and 0.65 for clinically affected cattle (Benedictus, et al., 2008; Whittington and Windsor, 2009).
-Horizontal transmission occurred after birth.
-We assumed that only animals below 1 year of age were susceptible to the infection.
+In the model, transmission occurred vertically (in utero transmission) or horizontally (ingestion of Map).
+Mycobacterium avium paratuberculosis was shed in the colostrum, milk, and faeces of infectious cattle.
+Vertical transmission resulted in the birth of transiently infected calves, with a probability $\lambda$ of 0.149 for latently and subclinically infected cows, and 0.65 for clinically affected cows (Benedictus et al., 2008; Whittington and Windsor, 2009)..
+We assumed that only animals <1 year of age were susceptible to infection.
 The susceptibility within that age group was modelled as exponentially decreasing (Windsor and Whittington, 2010).
+If not infected before 1 year of age, animals were assumed to be resistant to Map infection.